Puzzy124/OpenRouter-Account-Generator/README.md

  This simple python script generates infinite openrouter api keys 🔥

 > [!NOTE]
-> ~~Openrouter has added turnstiles and im to lazy to fix this as I already have hundreds of api keys, so if you want make a pr and Ill merge it.~~>
+> ~~Openrouter has added turnstiles and im to lazy to fix this as I already have hundreds of api keys, so if you want make a pr and Ill merge it.~~>\n
 > I updated it, well Copilot did (fully made with copilot for the most part while I was playing R6, vibe coding may be the future I'm not sure.)

 > [!WARNING]